sderosiaux/every-single-day-i-tldr/README.md

 # 08-06-2018

+- https://www.jetbrains.com/research/devecosystem-2018/scala/ A very odd Scala survey (30% on 2.13?
+26% on java9?
+25% are not using any lib to do webdev?)
 - https://plokhotnyuk.github.io/jsoniter-scala/ jsoniter-scala has tons of public benchmarks.
 It just beats 'em all (throughput, mem alloc, gc..)

 # 06-06-2018